 To run the Oracle HTTP Server with SSL server correctly after installation in Oracle9iAS, you should create a wallet and have the certificates contained within it signed by the proper Certificate Authorities.
 Make sure that the SSLWallet directive in httpd.conf points to this new wallet rather than the default wallet provided by the installation.
-Oracle HTTP Server will not start if you fail to do one of the following:
+Oracle HTTP Server does not start unless you do one of the following:

-1. Obfuscate the password for this new wallet by running:
+Obfuscate the password for this new wallet by running:

-'''

 iasobf -p password rootosslpassword -p password LocalSystem

-'''